stellarbeam/whatsapp_web/README.md

 gcc -Os -I /usr/include/python3.6m -o whatsapp main.c -lpython3.6m -lpthread -lm -lutil -ldl -no-pie
 ```
 Remember to replace `python3.6m` with the version available on your system.
 Simply check your `/usr/include/` direcotry to find out the version your system is using.

+Update:
+-
+Now the `install.sh` builds the binary from source by itself, for better compatibility.
+Please make sure you have `cython3` installed.